Cretawwin3/blooket-hack/README.md

 All of the hacks are sorted into the gamemode they can be used in.
 If you encounter a problem or a issue please [open a issue here](https://github.com/glixzzy/blooket-hack/issues).

-If you are a programmer and want to make your own hacks for blooket make sure to check out the [blooket wrapper](https://github.com/glixzzy/blooket-wrapper).
+If you are a programmer and want to make your own hacks for blooket make sure to check out the https://github.com/Cretawwin3/blooket-hack

 **blooket hacks are located at https://schoolcheats.net/blooket**